Who is M.L. Rhodes?

 I do all my writing on a 13″ MacBook Pro, which travels around the house and, in warm weather, outside with me.
 In the summer, my favorite place to write is on the swing on my deck surrounded by ponderosa pines and aspen trees.
 In the winter, and often well into the spring, the outside writing forays aren’t usually an option, since the deck is often buried under several feet of snow.
 It’s not unusual for us to have snow well into April and sometimes even May.
 Which means from October through May I mostly work in my office.

-I’ve been writing professionally for twenty years.
+I’ve been writing professionally for over twenty years.
 I started off writing non-fiction articles, and then progressed to fiction.
 The first story I ever wrote and had published was a young adult novel.
 Actually, I wrote two and they were both pubbed.
 Then I moved to romantic suspense, then to erotic romance, and then to gay romantic fiction where I’ve been very happily making a living since 2006.
 Since that first YA novel I’ve had over three dozen novellas and novels published (and a handful of short stories), with a half-dozen more in the works.
 I never run out of story ideas, only out of time to write them all!